semoglou/semoglou/README.md

 I’m Angelos Semoglou, an ML Engineer with a BSc in Applied Mathematics and an MSc in Business Mathematics.

-- :man_student: About me
 - 🌱 Currently, I am actively deepening my knowledge and practical skills in Machine Learning through continuous education and project work.
 - ⚡ In my spare time, I explore mathematical modeling applications in emerging technologies and address complex challenges in Data Structures and Algorithms.
 - 📊 My professional focus is on Data Science, Machine Learning, and Mathematical Modeling, which I leverage to enhance business decision-making and operational efficiency.
-- 🔬 I am dedicated to integrating sophisticated mathematical models with advanced machine learning techniques to foster technological innovation.
+- 🔬 I actively work on integrating sophisticated mathematical models with advanced machine learning techniques to aid in the development of innovative solutions.

 ### Technologies and Tools
 - :hammer_and_wrench: